+Acknowledgments.
 K.D.
 Miller is supported by grants from the National Eye Institute, the Searle Scholars' Program, and the Lucille P. Markey Charitable Trust.
-I thank Ed Erwin, Sergei Rebrik and Todd Troyer for helpful comments on the manuscript.
+The author thanks Ed Erwin, Sergei Rebrik, and Todd Troyer for helpful comments on the manuscript.